Animal Surrender & Re-Homing

 If you do choose to surrender, please have the following prepared:

 - An appointment is requested so we’re better prepared for your animal’s arrival.
 We ask for these appointments so that we can better manage our shelter population, avoid overcrowding, and ensure we are appropriately resourced to meet the needs of the animals we are privileged to serve.
 We do not euthanize for reasons of time or space – asking for appointments for owned animals is one strategy we employ to uphold this commitment.
-We understand that emergent situations occur and we will not turn an animal away.
-To begin the surrender process, please contact the location nearest you to be added to the surrender call list:
+We understand that emergency situations occur and we will not turn an animal away.
+To begin the surrender process, please contact the location nearest you to be added to the surrender list:

 * Milwaukee Campus 414-431-6115 | email@example.com